Sadly, across the board, during the 2016 election campaign anxiety levels shot up, family arguments exhausted themselves and friendships bit the dust.

 You comprehend as you read.
 You conjure up visuals as you ‘read.’
 I for one, can’t read the words ‘The Cat in the Hat’ without immediate visual experience of the cover art on the well-known Dr. Seuss book.
 Then I smile as the entire recollection of reading that book to my children comes to mind.
 All this as a result of my mind’s ability to process virtual ‘chicken scratches’ on paper.

 As we read we develop a relationship with the author.
 The author ‘speaks’ to us and we laugh, smile or frown.
 We may agree or disagree with the author.
-We are active and our neuronal network systems are a beehive of activity.
+We are active and our neuronal network systems are a beehive of activity (use them or lose them folks.)
 Our neuronal network systems allow the content of what we are reading to engage with everything we’ve come to believe, to suspect, and to think.
 It is as if we were conversing with ourselves and the author.
 We engage thoughtfully.

 Skimming is not a synonym for reading.
 Skimming does not permit the mind to so thoroughly engage.
 Hmmn, might somebody know that, insofar as we are all being trained to skim, present company included?